Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 I'm really excited about this plan and the progress done this week, and I look forward to deepening this concept!

 There is a purpose to this madness beyond simple atmosphere.
 Some [interesting waypoints]() are marked on Faith's End, but are technically unreachable through walking as they are located literal thousands of rooms away.
 This is where the protagonist's signature ability comes in - limited, but controlled reincarnation.
 The location where the game will continue following a non-final death can be *directed* according to which Souls the player chooses to sacrifice upon meeting their demise, and thus skip across megakilometres of concrete in the goal of exploring these mysterious landmarks.
 This furthens my game's design goal of "turning mistakes into tools for success".

+**Banishment Zone (unused/dropped, but fun to look at)**

+**Initial "build your dungeon" idea**

+* Start off in World Seed.
+Do the tutorial.
+* Generate Souls by "dancing" with Zaint while the Harmony tries to get inside.
+* Build your dungeon from Souls forced to dream about the Old World's past.
+It has to be easy enough for you to win, but hard enough to stop the Harmony from chasing you too fast.
+* Escape into the dungeon and beat the boss to prove your worth.
+From the boss chamber, trade with the boss and rebuild to escape into another layer.
+* Entering contact with the Harmony may cause them to start infecting created worlds from the inside... allowing options to trade for forbidden tech.
+* Upon becoming OP enough, ascend back through the Serene Spire all the way to the topmost level and destroy the infection at the root to win.

+**Map Variety Project**

+* An image of a huge twisting maze, like brain coral.
+Coloured dots can be clicked to enlarge portions of Faith's End, corresponding to saved World objects.
+* Actually, could the most interesting landmarks on the map be marked, and could the player control their respawning to approach them?
+* The souls you sacrifice on death determine your respawn direction - towards an "Ideology pole" that contains an exit point, one for each caste.
+Should these "poles" expand as the game progresses, and cause a cataclysm if they ever touch the centre?
+This could be a nice replacement for "hunger clock" type mechanics.